Ruby on Rails: Level I

 Videos, Exercises, Hands-on Projects.
 In our popular online format you'll learn through a unique mix of watching, coding, reading, experimenting, and ultimately, building a Rails app from idea to deployment.

-36 Engaging Videos: HD-Quality and DRM-free
+36 Downloadable Videos: HD-Quality and DRM-free

 Each video has a corresponding chapter in an online workbook where you apply what you learned in the video through a series of exercises completed on your own computer.
 Check out the exercise format by working through the first few exercises.
 Of course all the solutions are provided and the workbook content is easily searchable, so you always have a reference library at your fingertips!